Ancient Greek Culture

 Zagorohoria Gaze at the slate mansions of the Zagorohoria: schist-slab roofs, stone-slab walls and fortified courtyards.

-Vathia Watch out for the lovely Vathia in Mani, for its startling meercat-esque stone tower houses with round turrets as sentry posts.
+Vathia Explore this lovely village in Lakonian Mani, home to startling meercat-esque stone tower houses with round turrets as sentry posts.

 Oia Squint at the volcanic rock–hewn clifftop village of Oia in Santorini, with its dazzlingly whitewashed island streetscapes and homes.